Daniele1388/EDA---Global-Tourism-Project/README.md

 ## About Me

 Hi, I’m **Daniele Amoroso**
-I like working with data and I’m interested in Data Analytics, Data Science, and AI Automation.
+I like working with data and I’m interested in Data Analytics, Data Engineering, and AI Automation.
 I build data projects to understand information and find insights.

 Connect: [LinkedIn – Daniele Amoroso](https://www.linkedin.com/in/daniele-a-080786b7/)